dwarvesf/WeAreHiring/apprentice/2022/batch-of-2022.md

 #### Fostering a data team

-As stated in the latest [Dwarves Updates](https://log.d.foundation/06d0a46163914f10831d3146867dde2d#4139ec11dc0e401f8349e481934d3b9c), our bet goes for data, due to its high demand in engineers, and the powerful value data brings to solve complex business problems.
+As stated in the latest [Dwarves Updates](https://memo.d.foundation), our bet goes for data, due to its high demand in engineers, and the powerful value data brings to solve complex business problems.

 The data market is full of potential, but the number of good data engineers and analysts is still few and far between.
 Our decision placed on the new Data team, prepping research and discussion environments to prepare a closer and more novel look at data, every ins and outs.
-The outstanding input keeps coming at [Brainery](https://brain.d.foundation/Engineering/Data/Apache+Hadoop+and+Big+Data) and [Radio Talks](https://www.youtube.com/watch?v=fqM5mfuFN_s).

 #### Introducing a new power squad